Climate of Madrid: Madrid, Cuatro Vientos

+Madrid, Barajas Airport

 Daylight

+Madrid, as well as the rest of Spain (except the Canary Islands), are in the UTC +1 time zone and UTC +2 in summer time.
+Sunrise and sunset occur relatively late compared to other countries in southern Europe or even slightly higher latitudes.
 Madrid enjoys one of the most optimal number of hours of daylight in Europe.
-Days in winter are not as short as in the northern part of the continent, the average hours of daylight in December, January and February is 10 hours (for comparison: London or Moscow or Warsaw - about 8 hours).
+Days in winter are not as short as in the northern part of the continent, the average hours of daylight in December, January and February is 10 hours (for comparison: London or Moscow or Warsaw - about 8 hours), and it is the European capital with the latest sunsets during winter.
+During the summer, the days have an average length of 14 hours, being the European capital with the latest sunrises in summer, as well as the capital with the latest sunset in southern Europe.
+Sunset occurs after 21:00 (9:00 pm) throughout most of the summer.